What Is MCP?

 Clients — AI applications (Claude desktop, Cursor, etc.) that connect to MCP servers and pass tool calls to the model.
 The model decides when to call a tool; the client executes the call and returns the result.

 Tools — Named actions the model can invoke.
 Each tool has a name, description, and parameters.
-The model sees the tool list and chooses which to call based on the user's request.
+The model sees the tool list and chooses which to call based on the request.

 Resources — Read-only data the model can access (e.g., document contents, configuration).
 Different from tools, which perform actions.